Your business vision and mission put your dreams into words.

 In Simon Sinek’s very famous ‘Start with Why’ TED Talk he demonstrates a clean argument for a passion-centric statement of belief (what Sinek terms your Big Why) as being the best place to begin when setting out to design your business vision statement.

-- A vision by nature is not as specific as it is a precise and global statement of belief.
-Do not limit your vision to specific ‘goals’ like ‘growing your business’ or ‘expanding your customer base’ because this may or may not stand the test of time.
-Specifics are best applied to your business goals.
+There are some common aspects of powerful and effective business vision statements.
+A vision by nature is not as specific as it is a precise and global statement of belief.
+So try not to limit your business vision to specific ‘goals’.
+You’ll want to avoid using phrases such as growing your business, or expanding your customer base because they can be too specific.
+Often, including statements like these will not stand the test of time.
+Instead of including specific statements in your vision or mission, save them and include them as business goals.
 Think of the vision for the future of your entire business.
 Don’t be too narrow in focus.

 - Think about what your business does and what, in an ideal world, you would like it to do.

-- Think of how your business will stake its claim and appear to the outside world.
+- How your business will stake its claim and appear to the outside world.

-- Consider the services, products, experiences, and assets your company offers then imagine your business vision as the souped-up ‘Cadillac’ version of all these attributes.
+- List the services, products, experiences, and assets your company offers

 - Brainstorm a list of attributes.